Configuring Spin Application Variables and Secrets

 To surface the variable to the pw-checker component, add a [component.pw-checker.variables] section in the component and specify the variable within it.
 Instead of statically assigning the value of the config variable, we are referencing the dynamic variable with mustache-inspired string templates.
 Only components that explicitly use the variables in their configuration section will get access to them.
 This enables only exposing variables and secrets to the desired components of an application:

-# Add this below the [component.pw-checker.build] section
+# Add the [component.pw-checker.variables] below the [component.pw-checker.build] section, as shown below

 [component.pw-checker.variables]